Poetry And The Definition Of Voice

 Norma Ketzis Bernstock is the moderator of this panel.
 Her poetry has appeared in many literary journals including Connecticut River Review, Paterson Literary Review, Exit 13, Edison Review and the anthologies, Voices From Here, Pennsylvania Seasons and Paterson the Poets’ City among many others.
 Her chapbook, Don’t Write a Poem About Me After I’m Dead, was published in 2011 by Big Table Publishing.

 She is a member of the Upper Delaware Writers Collective and the Writers Roundtable in Newton, NJ.
 For eight years she was an active member of the Highlands Photographic Gallery in Milford.
-Currently, her images are on display to the public at Milford’s Artisan Exchange.
+Currently, and her work is shown at the public at Milford’s Artisan Exchange.

-Norma is the recipient of a Geraldine R. Dodge Scholarship to the Fine Arts Work Center in Provincetown, Massachusetts and recognition through the Allen Ginsberg Poetry Awards.
+Norma is the recipient of a Geraldine R. Dodge Scholarship to the Fine Arts Work Center in Provincetown, Massachusetts and recognized through the Allen Ginsberg Poetry Awards.

 Martin Jude Farawell is a Poet and playwright.
-He is the author of a chapbook Genesis: A Sequence of Poems, his work has appeared in a variety of journals, including Cortland Review, Literary Review, Maryland Poetry Review, Paterson Literary Review, Paintbrush, Poetry East, Southern Review, Tiferet and others; and in several anthologies, including Outsiders from Milkweed Editions and The Traveler's Vade Mecum from Red Hen Press.
+Martin is the current director of the Geraldine R. Dodge Poetry Festival and the author of Genesis: A Sequence of Poems.
+His work has appeared in a variety of journals, including Cortland Review, Literary Review, Maryland Poetry Review, Paterson Literary Review, Paintbrush, Poetry East, Southern Review, Tiferet and as well as several anthologies, including Outsiders from Milkweed Editions and The Traveler's Vade Mecum from Red Hen Press.

-Martin’s plays have been performed off-off-Broadway and by regional, college, community, and international theaters from South Africa to Los Angeles.
-He has given hundreds of readings and talks at such venues as the Seattle Poetry Festival, Knitting Factory, Back Fence, AWP, New York University, The New School and at bookstores, coffee houses and community colleges.
-A graduate of New York University’s Creative Writing Program, he has been the recipient of a writing fellowship from the New Jersey State Council on the Arts and a frequent Pushcart Prize nominee.
+Martin’s plays have been performed off-Broadway and by regional, college, community, and international theaters from South Africa to Los Angeles.
+He has given readings and talks at such venues as the Seattle Poetry Festival, Knitting Factory, Back Fence, AWP, New York University, The New School and at bookstores, coffee houses and community colleges.
+A graduate of New York University’s Creative Writing Program, he's a Fellow of the New Jersey State Council on the Arts and a Pushcart Prize nominee.

 The poetry panel is organized by Roland Edwards Jr.